Managing Anger: How To Stop Being Angry At The World

 When you're angry at the world, you might forget the positive aspects of life.
 Every situation might feel useless or meaningless from the lens of your anger.
 Try to look at the world objectively, considering what has made you happy before.
 In addition, consider the actions people take worldwide to care for each other and make a change.
 If it helps, you might read about current positive gains for human rights and success stories of people saving and helping each other.

-Reach out to a positive friend
+Reach out to a friend when you’re upset

 Consider reaching out to a friend if possible.
 Having companionship may make it easier for you to see the world in a more positive light.
 Having someone by your side can show you that the whole world isn't against you and that there are people you love and appreciate who may help you distract yourself.